Literature / Airman

 - Tattooed Crook: Otto Malarkey, who has, among other things, a price list for his services tattooed on his chest.
 Conor wonders what he'd do if he ever needed to change his prices.
 Malarkey admits that he'd never really thought about it.

-- Tampering with Food and Drink: Bonvillain has his Dragon Mix a poison, Wolvesbane, which he will put in his wine and serve to his guests (Isabella and Conor's family).
-The poison is fatal if an entire glass is drunk, Bonvillain would only drink half his glass while everyone else would empty theirs.
-He also tests it on his Dragon to see if he was telling the truth (he was chaffing at this point), he was, but it still reduced him to a puking pained fit (symptoms which he warned Bonvillain about).
+- Tampering with Food and Drink: Bonvilain has his Dragon mix a poison, Wolvesbane, which he will put in his wine and serve to his guests (Isabella and Conor's family).
+The poison is fatal if an entire glass is drunk, so Bonvilain would only drink half his glass while everyone else would empty theirs.
+He also tests it on his Dragon to see if he was telling the truth (he was chafing at this point), he was, but it still reduced him to a puking pained fit (symptoms which he warned Bonvilain about).
 This comes back to bite him in the climax.

-- Villain with Good Publicity: Although he doesn't put himself in the spotlight, Bonvillain is in a position of power and is generally well-respected.
+- Villain with Good Publicity: Although he doesn't put himself in the spotlight, Bonvilain is in a position of power and is generally well-respected.

-- Warrior Poet: Bonvillain fancies himself one of these.
+- Warrior Poet: Bonvilain fancies himself to be one of these.

-- Wicked Cultured: Bonvillain may be a soldier, but he's also a man of taste.
+- Wicked Cultured: Bonvilain may be a soldier, but he's also a man of taste.

-- Younger than They Look: Conor is able to pass himself off as older because of his height.
-This is not necessarily a good thing, since Bonvillain was able to use it against him.
+- Younger Than They Look: Conor is able to pass himself off as an older man because of his height.
+This is not necessarily a good thing, since Bonvilain was able to use it against him.